-The Youthbuild program provides specialized training for youth and young adults between the ages of 16 and 24 who are at risk of not completing or have not completed their high school education.
+The Youthbuild Program provides specialized training for youth and young adults between the ages of 16 and 24 who are at risk for not completing their high school education.

-Participants are trained in construction and other fields in the building trades, basic academic skills, and leadership.
-They also receive construction-based work experience.
+Participants are trained in construction, career and work readiness, leadership and basic academic skills.
+They also receive mentoring, comprehensive safety training, and construction work experience.

 Targeted participants include:

-The education component of the program focuses on applied basic skills with a problem-solving emphasis.
+The education component of the program focuses on contextual basic skills with a problem-solving emphasis.

-The leadership component provides youth with meaningful opportunities to develop decision making, problem solving, and negotiating skills.
+The leadership component offers meaningful opportunities for youth to mentor peers and develop citizenship, decision making, and negotiating skills.

-A unique requirement of the program design is that the work projects must result in the expansion or improvement of residential units for homeless persons and low income families or social service, educational, or health facilities that primarily serve these populations.
-Communities benefit from highly visible renovation and construction projects undertaken by the program.
+A unique requirement of the program design is that projects must result in: the expansion or improvement of residential units for homeless persons and low-income families and/or social service, educational, or health facilities that primarily serve these populations; or improvements to the energy-efficiency of structures or community gardens primarily serving these populations.
+Communities benefit from highly visible construction projects undertaken by the program.